My past youth ministries were way too safe. Too predictable. But I was always trying to change this.

 - Change the location of your youth meeting to a mountain, a sea shore, or a house

-- Buy a bunch of pizzas and say “We’re heading to the _______________(put hot spot here), hand out pizzas, and invite sinners to Jesus and then our church.
+- Buy a bunch of pizzas and say “We’re heading to the _______________(put hot spot here), hand out pizzas, and invite sinners to Jesus and then your church.

-- Go to the seniors homes and pray for them.
+- Go to the seniors of your church’ homes and pray for them.

 - Go out and serve the least of these with coats, hats, and blankets in winter.
 Sacrifice a meeting for them